 Not breathing deeply adversely affected my health and incapacitated me.
 As a young person, I did not realize it was my breathing that caused my frequent stomach aches.
 Read my story: Learning How to Breathe Changed My Life

-Breathing deeply also has many health benefits.
+Breathing deeply not only will help you relieve stress, it also has many health benefits.
 Learn the 13 Health Benefits of Breathing Well.

 - 42% laid awake at night in the past month.